CIS-Spring-2023/project-cis_4339_project_20/frontend/README.md

 ## Login information for the application:

-username = "cis" and password = "editor" or "viewer" depending on the view you would like to use.
+username = "editor" and password = "Test" (capital 'T') for the editor account. username = "viewer" and password = "Test" (capital 'T') for the editor account.

 If you are logged in as a user, you can view the dashboard.
 The dashboard displays the events, their dates and the number of attendees.
 If you scroll down, there will be a bar chart that will connect to the api to display the events and their attendess.
 A pie chart can be found below it dispaying clients by zip code.
 As a viewer, in the navigation pile. you will also have the option to find a client and find an event.
 At the top where the user is welcomed, you can also logout of that account.